microsoft/pxt-arcade/docs/test/skillmap/dino/dino4.md

 ## {Intro @showdialog}

-A fantastic game can be made even better by adding small details.
+A fantastic game can get even better with extra details.

 This tutorial will show you how to animate your characters.